dennissivia/agents-config-shared-dev/21_implementation_05_bare_python_project_setup.md

 # Project Setup (Python CLI projects)

-These rules apply when initializing a new Python-based CLI project and align with the global development workflow.
+These rules apply when initializing a new Python-based CLI project and align with the development workflow in this package.

 - Follow the multi-phase workflow: plan the setup, then validate a minimal runnable skeleton before further features.
 - Use the latest supported Python, manage deps with `uv`, and enforce lint/format via `ruff`; install tools via package managers only (no curl|bash scripts).